zacharie410/zacharie410/README.md

 [![HAL: Hybrid-AI-Layer](https://repository-images.githubusercontent.com/622633828/cf42215b-71d4-44a9-819e-8309a838720e)](https://github.com/zacharie410/HAL-Hybrid-AI-Layer)
 HAL, my pet project, the Hybrid Artificial-Intelligence Layer, is the future of artificial intelligence.
 It's a layered approach that combines different AI techniques to create a more complex and adaptable system.
 HAL's layers work together to gather data from the environment, interpret it, learn from it, and make informed decisions based on that knowledge.

-Be sure to check out the live demo and see what HAL can do with such limited resources.
+Be sure to check out the live page and see what HAL demo can do!

 ### HASA: Hybrid AI Server Architectur
 [![Hybrid AI Server Architecture](https://repository-images.githubusercontent.com/622753263/14f21d37-0d5f-4510-b3d2-24a47103edea)](https://github.com/zacharie410/Hybrid-AI-Server-Architecture)